-During a visit to Hong Kong in July 2012, the then Deputy Prime Minister and Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
+During a visit to Hong Kong in July 2012, then Treasurer, Mr Swan, co-hosted a Renminbi Cross-border Trade and Investment Forum with Hong Kong Finance Secretary, Mr John Tsang.
 At the Forum, Mr Swan announced a new high-level dialogue between senior business leaders from Australia and Hong Kong to provide a forum to discuss how to best capture the new business opportunities arising from the wider use of the RMB in trade and investment in our region, and to facilitate the participation of Australian businesses in this growing market.
 The first Australia-Hong Kong RMB Trade and Investment Dialogue was held in Sydney in April 2013.
 The second such Dialogue is expected to be held in Hong Kong in May 2014.

 The Australian Consulate-General represents the Australian Government in Hong Kong.
 In Australia, the Hong Kong Government is represented through the Hong Kong Economic and Trade Office based in Sydney.
 Over 80,000 Australians reside in Hong Kong and around 75,000 people born in Hong Kong now live in Australia.

 Bilateral Economic and Trade relations